splitWhat are conditionals?

 Conditionals bridge the utility of event futures contracts to the broader financial system.

 Definition.
-Conditionals are event futures whose payout is the value of a datapoint (price, index, KPI) conditional on the outcome of an event.
+Conditionals are event futures whose payout is the value of a datapoint (asset price, index, KPI) conditional on the outcome of an event or the terminal price of an asset.

 Where prediction markets price probabilities and options price volatility over time, Conditionals price every branch of the future “as if it happens.”